Brushes

 The History of Brushes

-Believe it or not, toothbrushes have been around since between 3500 and 3000 B.C., when the Babylonians and Egyptians created brushes by fraying the end of a stick.
-The first natural bristle toothbrush is believed to have been invented by the Chinese in the fifteenth century.
+Toothbrushes have similarly ancient origins, dating back to between 3500 and 3000 B.C., when Babylonians and Egyptians crafted brushes by fraying the ends of sticks.
+The first natural-bristle toothbrush is attributed to the Chinese in the fifteenth century.

-In 1777, a British man named William Kent founded the first hair brush manufacturing company, Kent Brushes.
-In 1854, a man named Hugh Rock submitted the first U.S. patent for a hairbrush design.
-The first hairbrush designed with synthetic bristles was invented and patented in 1898 by a woman named Lyda Newman.
-Newman, quite the innovator, also invented brushes with detachable handles and air chambers for ventilation.
+In 1777, William Kent established Kent Brushes, the first company dedicated to manufacturing hairbrushes.
+Later, in 1854, Hugh Rock submitted the first U.S. patent for a hairbrush design.
+In 1898, Lyda Newman, an inventive pioneer, patented the first hairbrush with synthetic bristles.
+Newman also introduced brushes with detachable handles and air chambers for improved ventilation.

 Advantages of Brushes